Kenec/PostIt/README.md

 ## Deployment

 * Run  `npm run build` to build the project
-* Create an account on heroku
+* Create an account on heroku [Create heroku account](https://www.heroku.com/)
-* Create a db with ElephantSQL
+* Create a db with ElephantSQL [Create Account with ELephantSQL](https://www.elephantsql.com/docs/)
-* Push the file to heroku and set up the enviroment variables in the .env file
+* Push the file to heroku and set up the enviroment variables in the .env file eg: DATABASE_URL=your_database_url

 ### Documentation
 The Documentation for the PostIt Restful API: